use your personal information, your rights regarding this information and how we comply with data protection law.

 h.
 Rights in relation to automated decision making and profiling

 This right prevents decisions being taken based solely on automated processing, including profiling.
-The Civil Service Pension Scheme arrangements do not perform solely automated decision making and therefore this right is not applicable.
+The Civil Service Pension Scheme arrangements do not perform solely automated decision making.

 A personal data breach is defined as a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal information transmitted, stored or otherwise processed.